techgrounds/techgrounds-FvL69-1/10_Final_Project/Time-log.md/day-1.md

 2. Discussing the user stories with my team mates.

 ## Learnings
-Just trying to establish an overall comprehension of how to approach this final project.
+Just trying to establish an overall comprehension on how to approach this final project.